tech-chad/line_checker/README.md

 # line_checker

-Line length checker for python .py and possible other types
+Line length checker for python .py and possible other types.
+Checks file(s) for line lengths that are too long and reports them.

-Pass in 1 file to check list line number and length of line if its over a set length
+pass in 1 file to check, path_to_directory to check or . for current directory

+This is a work in progress